HL7/US-Core-STU3/pages/_includes/intro.md

 ## Introduction

-The *US Core Implementation Guide version 1.0.0* defines the minimum conformance requirements for accessing patient data as defined by the [Argonaut] pilot implementations and the [ONC 2015 Edition Common Clinical Data Set (CCDS)].
+The *US Core Implementation Guide STU2* which based on FHIR Version 3.0.0, defines the minimum conformance requirements for accessing patient data as defined by the [Argonaut] pilot implementations and the [ONC 2015 Edition Common Clinical Data Set (CCDS)].
 These requirements were originally developed, balloted, and published in FHIR DSTU2 as part of the [Office of the National Coordinator for Health Information Technology (ONC)] sponsored [Data Access Framework] (DAF) project.
 In addition to Argonaut, these profiles are used by [DAF-Research], [QI-Core], and [CIMI], and are intended to be the foundation for future US Realm guides.

-US Core version 1.0.0 is based on the FHIR STU3.
-HL7 will expand and publish future versions of US Core under the guidance of the HL7 US Realm Steering Committee.
+ Under the guidance of HL7 and the HL7 US Realm Steering Committee, the *US Core Implementation Guide* content will expand in future versions to meet the needs specific to the US Realm.

 ## US Core Actors